-Is there any type of Orientation Seminar offered to learn about electrical apprenticeships?
+Is there an orientation offered to learn about electrical apprenticeships?

 Yes, after the training center reopens (COVID-19).
-An Orientation Seminar is held on the third (3rd) Tuesday of every month at NIETC from 4 pm to 5 pm.
+An orientation is held on the third (3rd) Tuesday of every month at NIETC from 4 pm to 5 pm.
 There is a question and answer session at the end of the Orientation Seminar.
 You can also watch the online orientation here.

 Posting to the ranked list of applicants for the apprenticeship applied for.